 Drone, also known as unmanned aircraft system (UAS) or unmanned aerial vehicle (UAV), is a flying machine that you can operate from the ground.
 While it can be used for commercial and military purposes, in this article we will focus on drones for personal use.

-This is a guide to buying a recreational drone for the first time, or upgrading to a modern one.
+This is a guide to buying a recreational drone for the first time, or upgrading to a newer one.
 Even a couple of years ago getting something more than a toy would cost you hundreds of dollars, but now you can get a drone for under 200 dollars that in 2016-18 would be considered a professional grade.

 Things to Consider When Buying a Drone